-The restrictions are a result of the growing prevalence of flu cases in Burke, Caldwell and McDowell counties.
+The restrictions are a result of the growing prevalence of flu cases throughout North Carolina and the nation.

 If extraordinary circumstances require an individual with flu-like symptoms to visit a hospital patient, the visitor will be asked to wear a surgical mask to protect themselves and others.